dls/PhANN-methods/score-accuracy/experiments/results-2.md

 `Checked greater than, found 0.082856 mean squared error, 0.097037 mean error`

+## What kind of performance does the use of all data in a category have?

+`Checked use of all data, found 0.082962 mean squared error, 0.165991 mean error`

 ## How does error change as we increase min_n?

 | Minimum sample size | Mean Squared Error | Mean Error |